 - Includes a range of case studies to show how nanomaterials are being used to solve real-life challenges

-- Includes coverage on the detection of pharmaceuticals, bacteria, viruses, pesticides, cancer cells and tissues, and for water decontamination by advanced oxidation processes
+- Covered applications include the detection of pharmaceuticals, pesticides, (heavy) metals and metalloids, gas molecules, bacteria, viruses, and for water and air decontamination by advanced oxidation processes

 Researchers, academics and graduate students in the fields of materials science, chemistry, biomedical science, environmental science and nanotechnology; professional engineers in these areas